 In addition to the core principles all students will develop an in depth knowledge and understanding of specialist techniques, processes, materials and components.
 If you choose to specialise in textiles you can either follow a fashion, accessories or furnishing route for your final assessment.
 Throughout the 1st year of the course students will complete some small projects developing their theory and practical skills.
 They will learn to apply a range of manufacturing processes, which will develop their understanding and confidence when working with materials.
-In the autumn term students will be introduced to the NEA.
+In the second half of the summer term students will be introduced to the NEA.